LostMinionsGames/.github/SECURITY.md

 If you discover a vulnerability, please **do not open a public issue**.

 Instead, report privately through **GitHub Security Advisories** or email:
-**security@lostminions.com**
+**security@lostminions.org**

 We will:
 - Acknowledge your report within **72 hours**
 - Provide a status update or request for clarification within **7 days**
 - Credit responsible disclosures in release notes (if desired)

-Thank you for helping keep The Portal Realm safe for everyone.
+Thank you for helping keep Lost Minions Games safe for everyone.